hospice for cancer

 Where Hospice Services Take Place

 Hospice and palliative care organizations provide services at the place where the patient lives.
-This might be the patient’s home, the home of a family member or an assisted living facility.
-In some cases, hospice services may be available in a nursing home setting or at a medical facility during a temporary hospital stay.
-One goal of hospice is to make the patient comfortable during the end of life, and helping the patient stay in a familiar setting can be part of this.
+This might be the patient’s home, a family member’s, or an assisted living facility.
+Sometimes, hospice services may be available in a nursing home or medical facility during a temporary hospital stay.
+One goal of hospice is to make the patient comfortable during the very end of life stage, and helping the patient stay in a familiar setting can be part of this.

-Hospice care providers visit the patient’s home on a regular schedule, and different members of the hospice care team may schedule visits on different days of the week.
+Hospice care providers visit the patient’s home regularly, and different hospice care team members may schedule visits on different days of the week.

 How Hospice Care Helps Family Members Care for a Cancer Patient